logo

 TIL: This Volcano Has Erupted Almost Every Hour For 94 Years | Today I Learned

-28K views • over 7 years ago
+28K views • almost 8 years ago

 In this episode of Today I Learned, National Geographic explorer and volcanologist Stephanie Grocke explains what might be driving Santiaguito’s almost hourly eruptions. ➡ Subscribe: http://bit.ly/NatGeoSubscribe ➡ Watch All Today I Learned Clips here: http://bit.ly/2WatchTodayILearned ➡ Get More TIL (Today I Learned): http://bit.ly/MoreTIL About TIL (Today I Learned): Love crazy facts?
 We do too.
 Get ready to amaze your friends with some of the strangest facts you’ve ever heard.
 National Geographic explorers tell you new, obscure, and amazing things about the world (and beyond).
 Get More National Geographic: Official Site: http://bit.ly/NatGeoOfficialSite Facebook: http://bit.ly/FBNatGeo Twitter: http://bit.ly/NatGeoTwitter Instagram: http://bit.ly/NatGeoInsta About National Geographic: National Geographic is the world's premium destination for science, exploration, and adventure.
 Through their world-class scientists, photographers, journalists, and filmmakers, Nat Geo gets you closer to the stories that matter and past the edge of what's possible.
 Watching a volcano erupt sounds like a once in a lifetime opportunity.
 However, if you live in Quetzaltenango, Guatemala, volcanic eruptions are an almost hourly affair.
 Situated at the base of the highly active Santiaguito dome complex, Quetzaltenango is home to around 200,000 people who’ve somehow found a way to live next to what may be the world’s noisiest neighbor.
 In this episode of Today I Learned, National Geographic explorer and volcanologist Stephanie Grocke explains what might be driving Santiaguito’s frequent eruptions.
 PRODUCER/EDITOR: Laurence Alexander SERIES PRODUCER: Christopher Mattle ASSOCIATE PRODUCER: Jared M. Gair EDITOR: Toby Roberts CINEMATOGRAPHER: Zach Voss TIL: This Volcano Has Erupted Almost Every Hour For 94 Years | Today I Learned https://youtu.be/4shFkf1eGLg National Geographic https://www.youtube.com/natgeo